Interface Definitions - C++

 /**

-* @brief query the tsfile by the table name, columns names, start time
+* @brief Queries the TsFile by table name, column names, start time, and end time.

 *